SHARP-EATMAN

 Triepeolus cuckoo bees invade the nests of long-horned bees and deposit eggs in brood cells intended for long-horned bee eggs.
 When the Triepeolus young hatch, they kill off the long-horned larvae and feed on the pollen stores left for them by the host bee parent.

 There are approximately 13 species of Triepeolus cuckoo bees in New York State.
-The species shown at right, Triepeolus remigatus, preys on hoary squash bees (Peponapis pruinosa), a kind of long-horned bee prevalent in Stone Barns' squash beds.
-Triepeolus remigatus cuckoo bees have also been recorded preying on large squash bees (Xenoglossa strenua); Centris bees; and Dieunomia heteropoda sweat bees.
+The species shownhere, Triepeolus remigatus, parsitizes the tests of the hoary squash bee (Peponapis pruinosa), a species of long-horned bee prevalent in Stone Barns' squash beds.
+Triepeolus remigatus cuckoos are also known to target the tests of large squash bees (Xenoglossa strenua); Centris oil-digger bees; and Dieunomia heteropoda sweat bees.

-Triepeolus remigatus cuckoos frequent the cut-flower fields and bee gardens of Stone Barns in middle and late July, when squash flowers are in full bloom and squash bees appear in large numbers to pollinate them.
-Triepeolus remigatus cuckoo bees at Stone Barns are most often found nectaring on blue cornflowers, orange cosmos and sunflowers.
+Triepeolus remigatus frequent the cut-flower fields and bee gardens of Stone Barns in middle and late July, when squash flowers are in full bloom and squash bees appear in large uckoo bees at Stone Barns are most often found nectaring on blue cornflowers, orange cosmos and sunflowers.
 These bees appear occasionally in the Visitor Garden of Rockefeller State Park Preserve, feeding on coreopsis.

 Identification Information: Most New York Triepeolus species have striking black-and-white stripes on their abdomens and black-and-white patterns on their thoraxes.
-The white markings on these bees are formed by short, appressed hairs.
-The species shown here, Triepeolus remigatus, has a distinctive black anchor-shape on its back, as shown in the photo at right. ("Remigatus" is Latin for "having oars," a possible reference to the anchor-shape, which might alternately be viewed as two joined oars.)
+The white markings on these bees are formed by short, appressed (dense, short) hairs.
+Triepeolus remigatus has a distinctive black anchor-shape on its back, as shown in the photos here. ("Remigatus" is Latin for "having oars," a possible reference to the anchor-shape, which might alternately be viewed as two joined oars.)

 A male Tripeolus remigatus cuckoo bee

-The Tripeolus remigatus cuckoo bee has a distinctive black anchor-shape on its thorax
+Tripeolus remigatus has a distinctive black anchor shape on its thorax.

 Epeolus bifasciatus